 Using ceramic pots was a cute way of cultivating bryophytes and may be a good way of making bryo gifts, but I found that the pots' high rims make manipulations cumbersome.
 Because the rims are not transparent, they also cut out light, which bryophytes might otherwise use to grow, and they can cause shading under … Continue reading A better cultivation method

 Lunularia cruciata, the crescent-cup liverwort, in a dessert pot.
 The blog has gone suspiciously quiet and you may have guessed that my initial cultivation attempt did not go too well.
 Washed sand without added nutrients turned out not the be a great substrate, and my pots did not exactly flourish.
 I re-started last year in … Continue reading What happened to the pots?

 Never go shopping hungry, my partner tends to say!
 Last time we went shopping hungry, we came back with heaps of delicious things including two little ceramic pots filled with a salted caramel dessert.
 The dessert was great and the pots are, too.
-With my recently started hobby of bryo cultivation, I did not have … Continue reading Two thalloids in pots – The Common and the Cup-shaped Liverwort
+With my recently started hobby of bryo cultivation, I did not have … Continue reading Two thalloids in pots – The Common and the Crescent-cup Liverwort

 Recently I started growing bryophytes at home!
 I thought it would be a fun project and that it will provide me with material to play around with.
 Apart from the joy of growing something, there are several other good reasons for cultivating bryophytes.
 The cultivation of a species allows you to observe its development.
 Being … Continue reading Bryo cultivation – First attempts